sg-crest A Singapore Government Agency Website

 Visit the State Courts Service Hub (Level 2, State Courts) to make an appointment with a court process server.
 Bring your identification card (NRIC or FIN) and 2 copies of the subpoena issued by the court.

-You will be given a date to return to the Service Hub to meet a court process server and serve the subpoena on the witness.
+You will be given a date to return to the State Courts Service Hub to meet a court process server and serve the order on the witness.

 Estimated fees

-If you need an urgent subpoena to be issued less than 3 days before a trial, there are additional fees.
+If you need an urgent order to attend court or order to produce documents to be issued less than 3 days before a trial, there will be additional fees depending on where the case is heard.

 Where the case is heard